The Gateway Workshops for English Language Instructors

 The workshops will be led by professional teacher trainer, English Language Fellow Amy Zhupikov.

-Participants: 20 mid-career English Language Teachers at Secondary Schools
+20 mid-career English Language Teachers at Azerbaijan Universities and Academies

 Fulbright English Teaching Assistant (ETA) Program